bernieip/Bootstrap-Portfolio/README.md

 # Bootstrap-Portfolio

-This is a portfolio of my projects and assignments
+This is a portfolio of my projects and assignments at the University of Toronto Full Stack Web Development Bootcamp.

 ## How to use